OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/RemapDisplayFilter.md

         default: [ 0, 0, 0 ]

-        <p>the input value that will be remapped to the 'output min' value</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">the input value that will be remapped to the 'output min' value</p>

     <h3>midpoint_bias_RGB</h3>